 In Nepal, it is essentially restricted to protected areas, namely Chitwan and Royal Bardia National Parks and Suklaphanta Wildlife Reserve, and maybe Koshi Tappu and around Koshi Barrage where its continuing presence as a resident breeder is uncertain.
 Only the Suklaphanta population has been stable – between about 15 and 20 adults – since the 1980s.
 The initially larger Chitwan population has been declining at a low rate in the last decades,[5] while the small Bardia population might have disappeared entirely around 2008[verification needed].

-extinction of this unique bird, several biologists are studying its ecology and devising ways how the birds and the local population can coexist.
+To prevent global extinction of this unique bird, several biologists are studying its ecology and devising ways how the birds and the local population can coexist.
 The spectactular courtship display of males has been discussed by many naturalists travelling British India, and in our time attracts tourists who provide revenue to locals.
 Among the most significant results of the scientific study of the Bengal Florican was the realization that it is not a particularly shy or hemerophobic species, its apparent intolerance of human settlements being chiefly due to its intolerance of land clearance for agriculture.
 Pastures and the traditional use of common land for villagers' tall-grass harvest (for construction and handicraft) actually seem to be tolerated quite well by the birds.[3]

 If firewood and timber is collected from grassland rather than from forests, human land use will even benefit the species.
 In particularly Sal (Shorea robusta) and Saj (Terminalia elliptica) have been identified as trees that encroach upon the florican's habitat in Nepal, and its decline in Royal Bardia National Park is probably chiefly due to insufficient use of trees that overgrow grassland.
 A sustainable land-management technique that will bolster Bengal Florican stocks consists of harvesting grass and particularly wood from changing tracts of land, leaving some areas unharvested each year and setting aside a few additional ones as reserve land, where grasses can grow tall for years until they are harvested.
 Controlled burning may be necessary when woodland encroachment is strong; it should take place before March, so that the year's offspring are not harmed.[5]